LarissaLAfonso/gaussian-processes/README.md

 - Chart 8: Finally, we show how a regression model is trained with data.
 Red points (training points) can be added or removed interactively.
 The chart displays sample functions over the test set, along with their predicted values and the uncertainty band.
 Users can also combine different kernels for the analysis.
 All elements are indicated in the legend, and animations are used throughout to ensure a smooth user experience.

-> Note: We do not put titles on the chats when unnecessary, as well as the axis.
+> Disclaimer: We are well aware that many of the graphs lack titles and legents, as well that that might be considered an unorthodox decision.
+However, we all think that it was the best choice for keeping the visual fluidity of the scrollytelling paradigm.

 ## Task Division and Working Time
 Although we did not record individual working hours, we estimate that each member dedicated over 50 active hours to the project.
 A large portion of this time was spent on theoretical understanding of gaussian processes, grasping the scrollama framework and overcoming limitations in generating normal data in JavaScript.